 Laxa in Myvatnssveit, Iceland

 Laxa in Myvatn or Thingeyjarsyslu, (in English often called simply the Big Laxa) is a truly a world class brown trout destination for fly fishermen.
 Two of the very best beats are Myvatnssveit and Laxardalur, situated above the hydro electric dam at Bru.
 Both beats are fished with multiple rods and have separate full service lodges, the upper one called Hof, the lower one called Rauðholar.
-Below the dam there are four smaller beats for one to three rods and they are named Presthvammur, Hraun, Stadartorfa and Mulatorfa.
-The upper beats are the more famous so to speak.
+Below the dam there are five smaller trout beats for one to three rods and they are named Presthvammur, Hraun, Stadartorfa, Mulatorfa and Arbot.
+The upper beats are the more famous so to speak, however the fishing on the lower beats can also be exceptional.

 Laxa in Myvatnssveit starts at the headwater lake, the world famous Myvatn, which literally translated means “Midge lake”.
 It is broken up into various beats, the names of every one of them familiar to Icelandic trout fisherman: Hofstadaey, Arnarvatn, Geldingaey or Hamar.
 The river is made up of islands, channels, runs and assorted wide bay-like mini lakes called “flóar”.
 Everywhere there is lush vegetation and a rich representation of bird life, including a wide variety of ducks.
 Among them “American” species Harlequin and Barrows Goldeneye which do not breed anywhere else in Europe, being natives on the North American continent.